-Note: The STAR will be replaced by the Validated Online Lifecycle Threat (VOLT) around FY 17.
+Note: The STAR was replaced by the Validated Online Lifecycle Threat (VOLT).

 A System Threat Assessment Report (STAR) provides an assessment of a potential adversary’s ability to neutralize or degrade a system underdevelopment following a System Threat Assessment (STA).
 It summarizes the approved threat for combat and materiel developers, developmental and operational testers, and evaluators for all systems.
 The STAR is a statutory requirement to support policy makers and decision makers in Congress, Office of the Secretary of Defense (OSD), and service RDA and Test & Evaluation (T&E) communities throughout a program’s life cycle.